Zoom on the Pulsar G10KBN

 The following charts are provided to give you an idea of how some of the key specs of the Pulsar G10KBN compare to dual fuel generators of similar power (between 7500 and 8500 W).

-- Having a dry weight of 209 lbs, the Pulsar G10KBN belongs in the expected weight range for dual fuel generators which produce 7500 to 8500 rated watts.
+- As far as its dry weight is concerned, the Pulsar G10KBN weighs just 209 pounds and thus, it is one of the lighter 7500 to 8500 rated wattage dual fuel generators.
 In terms of weight, one of the champions in their power range is the Cummins Onan P9500df, standing at just 194 lbs.

 As you can see from this interactive chart, when compared to other 7500-8500W dual fuel generators, the Pulsar G10KBN is on the average side of the price range.